goldshtn/docker-aci-workshop/README.md

 print(sys.argv)
 ```

+> To create a file, you can use any editor you'd like, or simply use the [example.py](example.py) file instead of writing your own.

 To share this file with the container, we will use a _volume_.
 The container we'll use is python:alpine:

 ```